03 Dec 2018

 Next generation immersive sound systems are also a development which broadcasters are developing on a world-wide basis.
 These systems place the viewer / listener in a “cinema like” environment right in their own home.

-Next generation immersive sound systems move dramatically on from the current single track – mono, or two track – stereo, audio and with multi track immersive sound channels being projected into the home environment from Sound Bar technology, this places the listener into an immersive and self-personalised listening environment.
-Where the key to this personalised environment is the metadata carried with the sound signals where the viewer can create their own un paralleled listening experience.
+Next generation immersive sound systems move on dramatically on from the current single track – mono, or two track – stereo, audio and with multi track immersive sound channels being projected into the home environment from Sound Bar technology.
+Subsequently this places the listener into an immersive and self-personalised listening environment.
+The key to this personalised environment is the metadata carried with the sound signals where the viewer can create their own unparalleled listening experience.

 Collaborating for the future

 Our industry has been experiencing significant change and challenge over recent years, and the pace of change will continue to accelerate, driving an increasing need for collaboration and cooperation between all industry members and with partners in the technology and telco ecosystem.
-We see this happening more and more in markets around the world as broadcasters are collaborating on all parts of the system, from content commissioning to sharing investment in network management and delivery systems, to create more efficient and innovative solutions.
+Furthermore, we see this happening in markets around the world as broadcasters are collaborating on all parts of the system.
+From content commissioning to sharing investment in network management and delivery systems, to create more efficient and innovative solutions.

 The key to future sustainability will be the industry’s ability to come together to provide a truly seamless experience of anytime, anywhere local and global content to the viewer, in the most efficient way possible.
 We’re excited to see this become a reality as innovation in broadcasting continues to evolve.